 The term “unit” refers to a county or city Republican organization that exists to provide support for local elections and their candidates.
 Units are grouped in their respective Congressional District Committees (currently Congressional Districts 1 thru 11).
 District Committees in turn report to the statewide Republican Party of Virginia (RPV).
 The governing body of RPV is called the State’s Central Committee (SCC).
 The Fairfax County Republican Committee works with three Congressional District Committees, the 8th, 10th and 11th, because parts of all three of those Districts are in Fairfax County.

-Does the FCRC have a presence online?
+Does the Fairfax GOP have a presence on social media?

 How often and where are meetings held?